KSP-KOS/KOS/doc/source/language/user_functions.rst

     return.

-If your function needs to exit early, and/or if it needs to pass a return value back to the user, you can use the RETURN staement to do so.
+If your function needs to exit early, and/or if it needs to pass a return value back to the user, you can use the RETURN statement to do so.
 RETURN accepts an optional argument - the value to pass back to the caller.
 Note that functions in kerboscript are very weakly typed with late binding.
 You cannot declare the expected return